rohithaider/wazuh-file-integrity-monitoring-demo/README.md

-# wazuh-fim-attack-demo
-# Wazuh File Integrity Monitoring (FIM) - Attack Demonstration
+# Wazuh File Integrity Monitoring (FIM) - Demonstration

 This repository contains configuration files, sample logs, and step-by-step procedures to demonstrate File Integrity Monitoring (FIM) using Wazuh.
 It simulates real-world attacks to showcase how Wazuh detects file modifications, additions, and deletions on endpoints.